JONBUB-SUK/UDACITY-SELF_DRIVING_CAR_ENGINEER_NANODEGREE_project6.-kidnapped-vehicle/README_for_portfolio.md

 using namespace std;

 void ParticleFilter::init(double x, double y, double theta, double std[]) {
-  /**
-   1. Set the number of particles.
-   2. Initialize all particles to first position (based on estimates of x, y, theta and their uncertainties from GPS) and all weights to 1.
-   3. Add random Gaussian noise to each particle.
-   **/

   if(is_initialized){
     return;
   }

-  // Set the number of particles num_particles = 20;
+  num_particles = 20;

   // Set standard deviation of GPS data